 - At least 5 high-quality photos

 - Three or more reviews with a cumulative rating of 3 or higher.
-(Google My Business has the capability to pull in reviews/ratings from social media and other industry platforms, but having few reviews will make this difficult.)
+(Google Business Profile has the capability to pull in reviews/ratings from social media and other industry platforms, but having few reviews will make this difficult.)

-Advanced Google My Business optimization
+Advanced Google Business Profile optimization